scalazone/content/topics/foundations/strings.md

 ## Immutability

 Strings in Scala are _immutable_.
 That means that a reference to a string will always point to exactly the same sequence of characters in memory.
 When we want to modify a string, we cannot simply mutate the characters in memory; we can only construct a new string, possibly deriving it from the original string, but leaving that original string unchanged.

 One of the most commonly-used operations on a string is its `+` operator, which will join one string to another.
-It's used in exactly the same way as additing two numbers together, and while it's an identical symbol with a _similar_ purpose, it's a _different_ method.
+It's used in exactly the same way as adding two numbers together, and while it's an identical symbol with a _similar_ purpose, it's a _different_ method.

 ```scala